rammom/SkySwim/readme.md

 #### Fan out on write

-When this techneque is used on it's own, read times are significantly improved but write times take a big hit.
+When this technique is used on it's own, read times are significantly improved but write times take a big hit.
 In this case, when a user X makes a post, SkySwim will create copy of the post for each of X's follower's (lots of redundant data).
 Here, creating a user's newsfeed is equivalent to finding all of their posts.

 ```javascript
 db.post.find({"recipient": "5e0bbf9ea11f6b54d68b70e9"});